brandon-m-wang/cs198-75/src/web-hw/hw8.md

 sections:
   - type: phs
     partheader: "Part 1: Backend Dependencies and Environment Set-up"
+  - type: ps
+    paragraph: Open a terminal and navigate to the
+      <mark><code>node-rest-api</code></mark> folder.
+Run <mark><code>npm
+      install</code></mark> which will install all the necessary dependencies for the backend component of this project.
+Under this same directory, create a file called <mark><code>.env</code></mark>.
+We'll come back to this later.
   - type: phs
     partheader: "Part 2: Creating your MongoDB Atlas Database"
+  - type: ps
+    paragraph: Navigate to <mark>https://account.mongodb.com/account/register</mark>
+      and create a MongoDB account.
+After MongoDB generates your first project, go to "Databases" and hit "Create" to create a new cluster.
   - type: phs
     partheader: "Part 3: Configuring your Node.js Webserver and Middleware"
   - type: phs